TreeFrogTinkerer/my-quake-shakes/DevNotes.md

 * Edit `stations-template.csv` & `home_range-template.csv` according to the [standard configuration directions](Configuration.md)
 * Edit the `run_dates.csv` with your start date just as in the [standard configuration directions](Configuration.md)

-### Step 3: Create Private Github Compatible Repository
+### Step 3: Create A Private Github Compatible Repository

 I used gitea.
 But you need to create a private to you github repository.
 I only tried this using a local repo that is set to public so no one outside my network can access it but Home Assistant can access it without auth.